 Considers pre-service hobbies, military branch and experience, and personal interests.
 Synthesizes all details together to build a complete individual profile that informs which resources will actually resonate with this specific veteran.

-Retrieval Augmented Generation (RAG) with Large Language Models searches any US zip code for validated nonprofits, grouped by NTEE codes, of proper size and type to accommodate veterans — either as volunteers or recipients.
-Reduces strain on overburdened governmental systems while connecting veterans to community organizations that align with their unique profile.
+Retrieval Augmented Generation searches any US zip code, filters IRS-validated nonprofits by NTEE code and size, and matches them to the individual's profile — either as volunteer opportunities or as recipient services.
+Reduces strain on overburdened governmental systems while connecting veterans to community organizations that align with who they are.

 A first-of-its-kind whole-of-community solution poised to drive down instances of veteran suicide in the United States.